gotson/komga-website/website/docs/installation/configuration.md

 A boolean indicating whether Komga should create new users when a login via OAuth2/OIDC succeeds, but there is no existing user with that email.

-Such users will be created with a random password, which the user can subsequently change from the _Account Settings_ page later on, for example to be able to connect using OPDS or Tachiyomi.
+Such users will be created with a random password, which the user can subsequently change from the _Account Settings_ page later on, for example to be able to connect using OPDS or Mihon.

 :::warning
 It is recommended to enable this only with OAuth2 providers you control